tintinthong/efficient-programmer/README.md

 # efficient-programmer

-## Description

-This is a repo including my daily todo lists.
+This is a repo about my collected practices of speeding up my programming.

+My workflow includes:

+1. Mac
+2. Terminal
+3. Vim
+4. VS Code
+5. R Studio
+6. Google Chrome / Chrome Developer Tools

+## Todo System

+Here I also share my daily todo lists.
 I do not follow the pomodoro technique exactly, although I do follow a loose-version of the pomodoro technique.

 Every night before I go to sleep, I list out the programming task I need to complete (with predicted duration).
 By referring to that list, I make a realistic schedule of what tasks I should do the next day.
 The schedule looks something like this: